Subversion of the Artist: Psychoanalysis and Painting

 Audiences often make genuine efforts to engage with a given work through feeling, reflection, and analysis.
 But Jean Baudrillard’s notion of the simulacrum challenges what it means to come away with a sense of having got it.
 What feels like comprehension may well be a response to a simulation.
 Formal considerations like line or shape in a painting can be examined, or an artist’s experiences empathized with, but if our ideas about Art exceed illustration or reproduction, then what does it mean to ‘know’ a work at all?
 Perhaps the remedy to this impasse is to resist mastery altogether and let the work remain opaque, without demanding resolution.

 However, in an attention economy that privileges speed over slow-burning meditations, it’s evident that this productive logic seeps into our after-work lives, turning leisure into labour.
 It’s no wonder, that some aspect of our relationship to Art too, seeks comparable immediacy — a 2001 study conducted at the MET indicates that the average museum-goer spends around 27 seconds for a given work (consider how much shorter that time might be today).
 Consumer conveniences like same-day shipping (Amazon) or AI-personalized algorithms (Tiktok, Instagram) quietly displace our patience and tolerance — traits to be kept in check if we want to stay vigilant against the creeping expectation for faster returns on our attention.
 In practice, the anxieties and apathies found in the art-viewing experience seem to relate in part to their legibility and relatability.
 Even the opacity, and at times, outright obfuscation of gallery wall texts, further amplifies our desire for clarity.
-Yet the artist who refuses explanation, risks leaving the viewer without much scaffolding, inviting the same charges of mysticism they sought to resist.
+Yet the artist who refuses explanation, leaves the viewer without much scaffolding, risking the same charges of mysticism they sought to resist.

 Speaking about one’s own work is like creating a scene in a film: show, don’t tell.
 The audience doesn’t need to be spoon-fed, but inspired to imagine and interpret in the spaces our speech leaves open.
 To quote Edward Hopper, ‘If you could say it in words, there would be no reason to paint.’